Fermi scale from quantum gravity scaling solution: Cosmon-Higgs coupling and electroweak phase transition

 For realistic values of the couplings $b_m$ is positive, such that the lowest order value for $\lambda_m$ is positive,

 The function $d_m$ involves again $\beta$-functions for the gauge, Yukawa and quartic scalar couplings

 This quantity is negative.
 The negative region of the ratio $d_m/b_m$ reflects the increase of $b_m$ with increasing $\tilde\rho$ according to eq.~\eqref{eq:263C}.

-We plot $g(\tilde\rho)$ for the observed values of the couplings of the standard model in Fig.~\ref{fig:FA}.
+We have solved the system of flow equations numerically, see sect.~\ref{sec:XI}.
+From the flow of $\lambda_m$ one can extract $g$ according to eq.~\eqref{eq:263A}.
+We plot $g$ as a function of $x = \ln \tilde\rho$ for the observed values of the couplings of the standard model in Fig.~\ref{fig:FA}.
 Close to the observed Fermi scale corresponding to $x_F = 75$ the value of $g$ depends on the "initial value" of $\sigma_m = \tilde{\rho} \lambda_m$ at $x_F$.
+We show curves for two initial values, $\sigma_m (x_F) = -0.1$ (lower curve, blue) and $\sigma_m (x_F) = 0.0009$ (upper curve, orange).
 The universal critical curve is approached rapidly for smaller values of $x$.
+We also show the critical $g$ according to the approximation \eqref{eq:263H} (middle curve, green).
+The good agreement shows that the critical trajectory for the second order phase transition is well under control, both analytically and numerically.
+A divergence of $g$ for $x>x_F$ indicates a nonzero $\bar \lambda_m$.